SPEECHCOG/infant_statistical_learner/README.md

 # Model Source

-This project's model is based on the work from the following repository, please ensure that you give credit to the creators for their contributions to the model.:
+This project's model is based on the work from the following repository, please ensure that you give credit to the creators for their contributions to the model:

 https://github.com/jasonppy/word-discovery

+The training and validation codes as well as data loading scripts are mostly copied from the above repository.
+However, all changes are commented in the corresponding script lines.

 # Model Description